-The idea behind a virtual classroom is to create an online space that serves many of the functions of a traditional classroom, without requiring students and teachers to be physically present in the same place.
+The idea behind a virtual classroom is to create an online space that encourages engagement, and serves many of the functions of a traditional classroom, without requiring students and teachers to be physically present in the same place.
 While modern technology has helped to make this possible, it is important to take steps to ensure students are actually engaged with virtual lessons and taking an active interest in their own learning.

 Keep reading to learn some of the ways to keep students engaged in a virtual classroom.

 Within the field of distance education, the concept of the virtual classroom has gained significantly in popularity in recent times.
 Essentially, a virtual classroom can be described as a shared online space, which attempts to recreate the real-time teaching and learning associated with physical classroom settings, without the need for people to be in the same place.
 Moreover, a similar level of interaction between students can also be offered.
+A great example of a virtual classroom can be seen with our myViewBoard Classroom.

 Yet, there are challenges associated with virtual learning, too, and one of the biggest challenges is related to student engagement.
 In particular, without the right strategies, it may be difficult to generate the same level of interest, participation, and overall ‘buy-in’ that you would tend to get in traditional classrooms.